semgrep/semgrep-docs/docs/kb/semgrep-ci/trigger-diff-scans-env-var.md

 </TabItem>
 <TabItem value='gitlab'>

-The `rules` section of the pipeline definition allow you to list the conditions to evaluate.
+To enable diff-aware scanning, obtain the value of `$CI_MERGE_REQUEST_IID`, the unique project-level IID (internal ID) of the merge request in the `rules` section of the pipeline definition, which allows you to list the conditions to evaluate.
 The results of the evaluation determine the attributes of the job.
-To enable diff-aware scanning, obtain the value of `$CI_MERGE_REQUEST_IID`, the unique project-level IID (internal ID) of the merge request.
 If `$CI_MERGE_REQUEST_IID` exists, Semgrep runs a diff-aware scan:

 ```yaml
 rules: